Should You Pay Off Your Debt First?

 Is there a better option than to pay your debt first?

-Ever since we started teaching at medical centers and universities we have received all kinds of questions pertaining to the dilemma of carrying so much student loan debt.
+Ever since we started teaching at medical centers and universities we have received all kinds of questions pertaining to the dilemma of carrying so much medical student loan debt.
 With the average doctor coming out of medical school with a hundred or more than $200k in education loans, it’s no surprise which financial area is the greatest burden.

 The big question that comes up from those doctors who are just getting started is, “what should my strategy be?”
 Doctors would ask if they should pay it all off first, make the minimum required payment amount or somewhere in-between.